aminnizamdev/I-Protocol/README.md

 *   **TNO (Transposed Nonce Orchestration):** A revolutionary nonce selection and assignment mechanism that ensures unpredictable, fair, and secure nonce distribution.
 *   **System Miner Failsafe:** A hardcoded, deterministic function that guarantees block production within 0.5 seconds, even under extreme network failure scenarios.
 It is not a validator or a node, but a transparent mathematical function within the protocol itself.
 *   **Provably Scarce Tokenomics (`I` Token):** A fixed-supply native token (`I`) with a deflationary fee structure.
 A portion of every transaction fee is permanently burned, and a unique buy-and-burn mechanism is funded by external investment.
-*   **iPAC (I Protocol Axiomatic Constant):** A hard-coded internal reference value that provides absolute predictability for transaction fees, making the protocol ideal for enterprise and high-volume applications.
+*   **I Protocol Transaction Fee Model (v7.2):** A deterministic, multi-phase fee structure anchored by the iPAC (I Protocol Axiomatic Constant) that ensures predictable transaction costs through flat $0.01 fees for microtransactions under $1 and 1% proportional fees above $1 (capped at $10,000).
 *   **Dual-Asset Ecosystem (`I` & `I'`):** A unique capital alignment model featuring a public utility token (`I`) and a private, non-governance strategic instrument (`I'`) that funds the ecosystem's growth and strengthens the public token's value.

 ## Project Status